 Within a few days of your account being opened you’ll receive a welcome letter with your account details and also your login details.
 With this information, you will be able to view and manage your account online 24/7.

-If you wish to start earning interest straight away (once the money is deposited into the account), simply contact your UK bank or building society to transfer the deposit amount to the State Bank of India account that will be sent to you via email from us.
+If you wish to start earning interest straight away (once the money is deposited into the account), simply contact your UK bank or building society to transfer the deposit amount to the State Bank of India (UK) Limited account that will be sent to you via email from us.

 Important points to consider:

 - Please remember to enter your unique reference number at the time of making the transfer.